Seabizkit/resume/README.md

 # Professional Summary

-Senior Technical Lead and Software Architect with extensive experience designing, evolving and delivering complex software systems across fintech and high-volume transaction platforms.
+Senior Technical Lead and Software Architect with 15+ years of experience designing, evolving and delivering complex software systems across fintech and high-volume transaction platforms.
 My experience spans both legacy and modern .NET ecosystems, giving me a pragmatic understanding of how systems evolve in the real world.
-I specialise in software architecture, distributed systems, API design, system integration and technical leadership, with a focus on creating solutions that are reliable, maintainable and appropriate to the problem.

-I bring a hands-on engineering perspective to architecture.
-Rather than applying patterns or technologies for their own sake, I focus on understanding the constraints of the existing system, the business requirements and the desired future state, then designing an architecture that can realistically get there.
+I specialise in software architecture, distributed systems, API design, system integration and technical leadership.
+Rather than applying patterns or technologies for their own sake, I focus on the constraints of the existing system, the business requirements and the desired future state, then design an architecture that can realistically get there.

 I have led technical direction across complex platforms, balancing architectural improvements with backward compatibility, operational reliability, performance and the practical realities of evolving established systems.